 Push your luck, take your chances

-King of Tokyo has been in my collection for a long time and it still sees regular play, in fact I am surprised I haven’t gotten around to giving it a review before.
+King of Tokyo, designed by Richard Garfield and published by Iello, has been in my collection for a long time and it still sees regular play, in fact I am surprised I haven’t gotten around to giving it a review before.
 It’s a regular visitor to my table and a great gateway into the hobby: easy to explain, theme is great and the production is excellent.

 The moment you open the box you realise what a well thought through product this game is.
 The dice are satisfyingly chunky, the counters for energy delightfully translucent and all the cards, board and standees are adorned with fantastic, evocative art.
 It’s the sort of game where you could have gotten the same play out of cheaper, less well thought out components, but the refined component design makes everything that bit more joyous to interact with.